 \begin{proof} The conversion is done in the following manner.
 Given a formula~$F$ (that computes some function~$f$) we first balance it, i.e., convert it to an equivalent formula $\tilde F$ of depth $\log |F|$ with no redundant branches.
 It is well known that such a formula always exists.
 Next, we convert $\tilde F$ into a protocol $\pi$ for $\KW_f$ via the KW-transformation (Section~\ref{sec:KW}); note that the length of~$\pi$ is at most the depth of~$\tilde F$, that is, $O(\log |F|)$.
 Then, we convert $\pi$ into a protocol $\pi'$ that solves the same function $\KW_f$ and is resilient to $(1/5-\eps,1/5-\eps)$-corruptions, assuming noiseless feedback.
 This step is possible due to Theorem~\ref{thm:resilience-Small}.
 The resilient $\pi'$ is then transformed back into the resilient formula~$F'$ that satisfies the theorem assertions, using Proposition~\ref{prop:PtoF}.
 Recall that the depth of the obtained formula is exactly the length of the resilient protocol.

 To complete the proof we only need to argue that the conversion can be done efficiently.
 It is easy to verify that converting $\tilde F$ to $\pi$ is efficient, and also converting $\pi$ to $\pi'$ (Algorithm~\ref{alg:codingSmall}) is efficient by Lemma~\ref{lem:efficiencysmall}.
-The only part which is possibly inefficient is the reverse KW-transformation from~$\pi'$ back to a formula, which requires finding the reachable protocol tree of $\pi'$---the vertices~$v$ for which there exists an input~$(x,y)$ and a $(1/5-\eps,1/5-\eps)$-corruption~$E$ such that $\pi'(x,y)$ reaches~$v$ if the noise is~$E$.
-This part is can be shown to be efficient in by a technique similar to~\cite{KLR12}.
+The only part which is possibly inefficient is the reverse KW-transformation from~$\pi'$ back to a formula, which requires finding the reachable protocol tree of $\pi'$---the vertices~$v$ for which there exist an input~$(x,y)$ and a $(1/5-\eps,1/5-\eps)$-corruption~$E$ such that $\pi'(x,y)$ reaches~$v$ if the noise is~$E$.
+This part can be shown to be efficient by a technique similar to that presented in~\cite{KLR12}.
 In Appendix~\ref{app:efficiency} we give a detailed proof. \end{proof}

 Theorem~\ref{thm:main} is an immediate corollary of the above theorem, by noting that